 This is still the best way to keep plaque and tartar from building up.
 The less plaque, tartar, and decay – the fresher your cat’s breath will be.
+Start them early, when they are still kittens if possible, to get them to get used to the routine.
 It is best to brush their teeth daily.
 There are toothbrushes designed specifically for cat’s teeth, but you can also use a children’s toothbrush.

 2. Use A Quality Water Additive.